Kazakh anti-LGBTQ law: Contents

-As reported by CBS News, the legislation plans to ban "information containing propaganda of pedophilia and/or non-traditional sexual orientation in public spaces, as well as in the media".
+As reported by CBS News, the legislation planned to ban "information containing propaganda of pedophilia and/or non-traditional sexual orientation in public spaces, as well as in the media".
 It is planned to affect online media as well.

-The draft law would also start considering "LGBT propaganda" to be an administrative offence, the punishment of which would be a 10-day arrest and a fine.
+The law started considering "LGBT propaganda" to be an administrative offence, the punishment of which would be a 10-day arrest and a fine.